 Next, pour it all over the top of your Mardi Gras king cake.
 Now, add colored sugar sprinkles on top, alternating with the colors.
-The classic colors are yellow, green, and purple.
+The classic colors are yellow/gold, green, and purple.

 Once you are done decorating the top of the cake it is ready to serve.
 Enjoy!